abbigaleoutlaw/REU-Summer-2021/README.md

 In order to begin the project, we were given Voter History and Voter Registration zip files.
 These files contain data for all counties in Florida based on zip code.
 I chose one county, Nassau County, to look more in-depth at.
 I created Excel files with Nassau County data only in order to condense the amount of data within the files.
 From the Excel files, I analyzed the data to create graphics to describe the population in Nassau County.

+##### Voter Registration Zip File

+The Voter Registration Zip File contains all the registered voters in Florida, but I specifically looked at the information of registered voters in Nassau County.
+For each voter, the file contained their county code, voter ID number, name (first, middle, last, second last, and suffix), residence address, zip code, mailing address, gender, race, birthday, registration date, party affiliation, precinct, voter status, phone area code, phone number, email address, etc.

 ##### REU Data File

+The REU Data file contains all of the information on the registered voters in Nassau County from the Voter Registration Zip File.
+I narrowed the voter information down to what was important in helping predict sub-group identity and trends in party affiliation or voter activity.
+For each voter, I kept county code, voter ID number, name(s), zip code, gender, race, birthday, registration date, party affiliation, voter status, and phone area code.
+With this information, I was able to create numerous graphics and tables to describe the registered voter population of Nassau County.

+## Implementation

 I also looked at the Hispanic voters' activity in Nassau County.
 I found that Hispanic voters associated with the Republican Party of Florida voted more frequently than Hispanic voters associated with the Democaratic Party of Florida and Hispanic voters with no party affiliation.
 I am going to see if there is a pattern with age amongst voters based on party affiliation and voting frequency.
 I am also going to see if there is a trend amongst different subgroups based on party affiliation and voting frequency.
 I want to also look at other counties in Florida to see if the trend of Republican Hispanics being more active holds true.

+## Conclusion